auth0/auth0-mcp-server/README.md

 > - Your token has expired
 >
 > The `run` command will automatically check for token validity before starting the server and will provide helpful error messages if authentication is needed.

+> [!NOTE]
+> Using the MCP Server will consume Management API rate limits according to the subscription plan.
+Refer to the [Rate Limit Policy](https://auth0.com/docs/troubleshoot/customer-support/operational-policies/rate-limit-policy) for more information.

 ### Session Management